Tremors and horocycle dynamics on the moduli space of translation surfaces: Points outside a locus which are generic for

 then $\tremspace_{q_0}^{(0)}(1) $ contains a nonzero vector.
 Clearly for all $\rho>0$ we have $\tremspace_{q_0}^{(0)}(\rho) = \rho \tremspace_{q_0}^{(0)}(1),$ so each of the sets $\tremspace_{q_0}^{(0)}(\rho)$ contain nonzero vectors as well.
 By \equ{eq: this set2} and Corollary \ref{cor: how to reach from locus}, the sets $\tremspace_{q_0}^{(0)}(\rho)$ are bounded for each $\rho$.
 Now suppose by contradiction that for $\rho_1 < \rho_2$ we have $\mathfrak{F}_{\rho_1} = \mathfrak{F}_{\rho_2}$.
 Then

 But $\frac{\rho_2}{\rho_1}>1$ and a bounded subset of $\tremspace^{(0)}_{q_0}$ cannot be invariant under a nontrivial dilation if it contains nonzero points.
 This is a contradiction. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm: more detailed}] We will find a surface satisfying conditions (I), (II) and (III) of the theorem.
 It was shown by Katok and Stepin \cite{KS} that there is a surface $q \in \EE$ with a horizontal foliation which is not uniquely ergodic and has no horizontal saddle connection (Veech \cite{Veech Kronecker} proved an equivalent result on $\mathbb{Z}_2$-skew products of rotations, see \cite{MT}).
 Thus the underlying surface $M_q$ satisfies condition (II).
 To see that $q$ satisfies condition (III) we apply Proposition \ref{prop: transverse rank one} to the rank-one locus $\EE$.

 To see that $q$ satisfies condition (I), we use \cite[Thm.
 10.1]{eigenform}, which states that the $U$-orbit of every point in $\EE$ is generic for some measure; furthermore, the result identifies the measure.
-In the terminology, of \cite{eigenform} the $G$-invariant `flat' measure on $\EE$ is the measure of type 7.
+In the terminology of \cite{eigenform}, the $G$-invariant `flat' measure on $\EE$ is the measure of type 7.
 The last bullet point of the theorem states that a surface is equidistributed with respect to flat measure if it has no horizontal saddle connection and is not the result of applying a real-Rel flow to a lattice surface.
 However lattice surfaces without horizontal saddle connections have a uniquely ergodic horizontal foliation (\cite{Veech - alternative}) and the horizontal foliation is preserved under real-Rel deformations.
 This implies that $q$ cannot be a real-Rel deformation of a lattice surface.

 For the proof of the second assertion, equation \eqref{eq: 2nd assertion}, we combine Propositions \ref{prop: more semi direct} and \ref{prop: properly nested}.
-Namely, we let $q_r = \trem_{q, r\beta}$ be as in the statement of the Theorem and define
+Namely, we let $q_r = \trem_{ r,\beta}(q)$ be as in the statement of the Theorem and define